openwisp/ansible-openwisp-wifi-login-pages/README.md

 **Required variables**

-`wifi_login_pages_domains`: a list with the hostname where the app will be reachable.
+- `wifi_login_pages_domains`: a list with the hostname where the app will be reachable.
+- `wifi_login_pages_organizations_src`: local path of the directory containing the configuration of the organizations

 ```yaml
 - hosts all